RPuvvula/InactiveTimer/README.md

   - 2> In CMD, run the command **npm install http-server -g**
   - 3> Navigate to the specific path of your file folder in CMD and run the command **http-server**
   - 4> Go to your browser and type **localhost:8080**.
 Your Application should run there.

+## How to use
+- Firstly, enable notifications by clicking Enable Notifications button
+- and, Click start timer to get the timer going.
+That's it!
+It reminds you once every 30 minutes to get up